KatherineMichel/digital-commonplace/README.md

 https://twitter.com/dhh/status/1229764045563027461 | DHH on Twitter: "@giovanniluperti We literally wrote a manual on how we did it.
 And it didn’t involve cold calling or spamming or targeted ads. https://t.co/ysSJMi4jnL" / Twitter

 Remote
-https://about.gitlab.com/handbook/ | Handbook | GitLab
+https://about.gitlab.com/ | The first single application for the entire DevOps lifecycle - GitLab | GitLab https://about.gitlab.com/handbook/ | Handbook | GitLab
 https://about.gitlab.com/handbook/ceo/ | CEO | GitLab
 https://about.gitlab.com/company/culture/all-remote/guide/ | GitLab's Guide to All-Remote | GitLab